 Your Guide to UM Residence Halls

-Residence Halls.
-A quintessential college experience.
 UM has nine residence halls, all sharing similar amenities but all with a different vibe.
-You have your choice of residence halls when applying, although applying as early as possible is essential for the best chance to get your first pick.
+You have your choice of residence halls when applying, though applying as early as possible is essential for your best chance of getting your first choice.
 Housing applications typically open for the following academic year in the first half of October.

 You’ll fill out your housing application in the housing portal.
-Below is information on each of the 9 residence halls at UM and the various perks of living in each of them.
-For more detailed information on each residence hall, plus other information like off-campus housing, check out the UM Housing main webpage
+Below is information on each of the 9 residence halls at UM and the perks of living in each.
+For more detailed information on each residence hall, plus other information like off-campus housing, check out the UM Housing main webpage.

-In reverse alphabetical order, here are the nine residence halls:
+In reverse alphabetical order, here are the nine residence halls, followed by UM's Living Learning Communities at the bottom of the post:

 Turner Residence Hall